hearts-card-game-rules

 • Common on digital platforms

-• Often includes timers and auto-scoring
+• Often includes timers and automatic scoring

 • Usually follows standard Hearts rules

-Overview of the Game Rules
+Overview of the Hearts game rules

 Rule Summary